caseyweb/CASEYRHODES-_MD-V2-BUG-BOT/README.md

 ### REPORT ISSUES

-`Please PREXZY BUG BOT is for scammers only.
+`Please CASEYRHODES-_MD-V2-BUG-BOT is for scammers only.
 Don't use it to harm innocent people`

 ## Contributions